lihuicham/nus-orbital-project-2022/README.md

 At the bottom right of the icon, there will be a “View Details” button.
 Users can click this button to view the detailed analysis and breakdown of the progress of their tracked habits and more (further explanation in the next section about extended features).

-**Current progress:** The basic format of the page is done.
-Clicking on each segment will enlarge that section.
+**Current progress:** Basic habits (sleep, water and steps) have been added to the Ring.
+The clicking function works and generates the appropriate icon.
+Clicking on the page away from the Ring will remove the icon from view.
+With basic UI design.

 -> Watch a demo video of our home page here: [Home (The Ring)](https://google.com)